Aliases for BTN3A1 Gene

 GeneCards Summary for BTN3A1 Gene

-BTN3A1 (Butyrophilin, Subfamily 3, Member A1) is a Protein Coding gene.
-An important paralog of this gene is BTNL9.
+BTN3A1 (Butyrophilin Subfamily 3 Member A1) is a Protein Coding gene.
+Diseases associated with BTN3A1 include Enterokinase Deficiency.
+Among its related pathways are Butyrophilin (BTN) family interactions and Innate Immune System.
+An important paralog of this gene is BTN3A3.

 Plays a role in T-cell activation and in the adaptive immune response.
 Regulates the proliferation of activated T-cells.
 Regulates the release of cytokines and IFNG by activated T-cells.
 Mediates the response of T-cells toward infected and transformed cells that are characterized by high levels of phosphorylated metabolites, such as isopentenyl pyrophosphate.